 Although though this may be a pain for a few boards it is worth taking the time to remove the fins, the most vulnerable component of the board.
 While a board with its fins can be stored, you risk damage.
 Luckily, we have built our boards so that the fin collection can be easily set up and removed in a snap.
 It ensures that you can clip your fins on and off for safe storage in seconds.

 It is time to prepare it for storage once your board is dry.
 We consider it best to use your pump ‘s special deflate function to completely deflate the board, and then begin folding at the tail of the board.
 This allows you to protect and use the fin boxes as a guide for your folds.
-Do your best to minimise the falls.
-Fold the board loosely over the top, nearly like you roll rather than fold it.
+Do your best to minimize the falls.
+Fold the board loosely over the top, nearly as you roll rather than folding it.
 It’s time to find a good place to store it for the long term, now that it is primed, packed, transported and stowed.

 Above all, you want your board out of the sun.
-Place in a cold , dry spot, preferably in a board bag with a SUP.
-Floor bags such as these can help to secure the floor when it is stored against harmful UVs, dings and scratches.
-In addition , it provides simple , safe transportation and the convenience to have everything from your paddle to your pump in one place.
+Place in a cold, dry spot, preferably in a board bag with a SUP.
+Floor bags such as these can help to secure the floor when it is stored against harmful UVs, dings, and scratches.
+In addition, it provides simple, safe transportation and the convenience to have everything from your paddle to your pump in one place.

 Even though the best manufacturers ensure that their inflatable paddle boards are extremely robust, our companies are also backed by a lifetime guarantee from the industry, it is worthwhile investing a little more time taking better care of your investment.
 With these care and maintenance guidelines, your board’s lifetime will be extended and your water time increased.